 You can learn more about how to build your own mobile cattle water system by following the link below:

-The "Livestock Water" and the "Your Grazing Infrastructure" chapters of Grass-Fed Cattle provide a wide range of water pumping solutions for your mobile cattle water system that do not require electricity.
+The "Livestock Water" and the "Your Grazing Infrastructure" chapters of my book, Grass-Fed Cattle: how to produce and market natural beef, provide a wide range of water pumping solutions for your mobile cattle water system that do not require electricity.
 These two important chapters also cover:

 If you live in a frost-prone region, you will also need to plan a separate frost-proof cattle water system to mesh with your winter grazing strategy.
 Luckily, designing a frost-proof cater water system for the winter months is extremely easy because winter grazing requires an altogether different but much simpler grazing strategy than grazing during the growing season.

 You can explore these winter pasture management principles and winter grazing techniques in the article about intensive grazing strategies for the winter months.